Chattox/tote-tech-test/README.md

 ## To do:

 - ~~Load articles from API and display as cards~~ ✔
-- Accept search term input from user and display matching articles
+- ~~Accept search term input from user and display matching articles~~ ✔
 - Pagination
 - Add on press functionality to open original article page
 - Styling